-Stifel, Nicolaus & Company, Incorporated ("Stifel"), as underwriter of the 2023 Series BC Bonds, has entered into an agreement with its affiliate, Vining-Sparks IBG, LLC ("Vining-Sparks") for the distribution of certain municipal securities offerings at the original issue price.
-Pursuant to that distribution agreement, Vining-Sparks may purchase 2023 Series BC Bonds from Stifel at the original issue price less a negotiated portion of the selling concession applicable to any 2023 Series BC Bonds that Vining-Sparks sells.
+Piper Sandler & Co., one of the underwriters of the 2024 Series B Bonds, has entered into a distribution agreement ("CS&Co.
+Distribution Agreement") with Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings at the original issue prices.
+Pursuant to the CS&Co.
+Distribution Agreement, CS&Co. will purchase 2024 Series B Bonds from Piper Sandler at the original issue price less a negotiated portion of the selling concession applicable to any 2024 Series B Bonds that CS&Co. sells.

-Wells Fargo Bank, National Association ("WFBNA"), acting through its Municipal Finance Group, one of the Underwriters of the 2023 Series BC Bonds, has entered into an agreement (the "WFA Distribution Agreement") with its affiliate, Wells Fargo Clearing Services, LLC (which uses the trade name "Wells Fargo Advisors") ("WFA"), for the distribution of certain municipal securities offerings, including the 2023 Series BC Bonds.
-Pursuant to the WFA Distribution Agreement, WFBNA will share a portion of its underwriting compensation with respect to the 2023 Series BC Bonds with WFA.
-WFBNA has also entered into an agreement (the "WFSLLC Distribution Agreement") with its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2023 Series BC Bonds.
-Pursuant to the WFSLLC Distribution Agreement") with its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2023 Series BC Bonds.
+Wells Fargo Bank, National Association ("WFBNA"), acting through its Municipal Finance Group, one of the Underwriters of the 2024 Series B Bonds, has entered into an agreement (the "WFA Distribution Agreement") with its affiliate, Wells Fargo Clearing Services, LLC (which uses the trade name "Wells Fargo Advisors") ("WFA"), for the distribution of certain municipal securities offerings, including the 2024 Series B Bonds.
+Pursuant to the WFA Distribution Agreement, WFBNA will share a portion of its underwriting compensation with respect to the 2024 Series B Bonds with WFA.
+WFBNA has also entered into an agreement (the "WFSLLC Distribution Agreement") with its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2024 Series B Bonds.
 Pursuant to the WFSLLC Distribution Agreement, WFBNA pays a portion of WFSLLC's expenses based on its municipal securities transactions.
 WFBNA, WFSLLC, and WFA are each wholly owned subsidiaries of Wells Fargo & Company.

-Wells Fargo Securities is the trade name for certain securities-related capital markets and investment banking services of Wells Fargo & Company and its subsidiaries, including WFBNA, which conducts its municipal securities sales, trading and underwriting operations through the Wells Fargo Bank, NA Municipal Finance Group, a separately identifiable department of WFBNA, registered with the Securities and Exchange Commission as a municipal securities dealer pursuant to Section 15B(a) of the Securities Exchange Act of 1934.
+Wells Fargo Securities is the trade name for certain securities-related capital markets and investment banking services of Wells Fargo & Company and its subsidiaries, including WFBNA, which conducts its municipal securities sales, trading and underwriting operations through the Wells Fargo

+Bank, NA Municipal Finance Group, a separately identifiable department of WFBNA, registered with the Securities and Exchange Commission as a municipal securities dealer pursuant to Section 15B(a) of the Securities Exchange Act of 1934.